gardusig/scripts/README.md

 # Sasori 🧰

-Welcome to **Sasori CLI** – command-line toolkit for managing prompts, files, and AI-powered workflows!
-Sasori CLI helps you organize prompt histories, file queues, and code-gen tasks, so you can focus on what matters: getting things done (with a sprinkle of fun).
+Welcome to **Sasori** – command-line toolkit for managing prompts, files, and AI-powered workflows!
+Sasori helps you organize prompt histories, file queues, and code-gen tasks, so you can focus on what matters: getting things done (with a sprinkle of fun).

 <div align="center">
   <img src="./media/kirby-eat.webp" alt="eat" height="200" />